Manlibear/Starbound-ManlibearsMagicalMechArsenal/README.md

 # Starbound-ManlibearsMagicalMechArsenal
-Because why not have more melee and magical weapons for mechs
+Because why not have more melee and magical weapons for mechs?